Many conventional beauty products contain hidden (or not so hidden) harmful ingredients and many are also super-expensive.

 I make the majority of our beauty and personal care products now to help avoid chemicals but we’ve also saved money doing this and many of the ingredients you already have in your own kitchen.

-If you aren’t already, consider making these products instead of buying them:
+If you aren’t already, consider making these diy beauty products instead of buying them:

 I’ll admit… I didn’t think homemade deodorant could possibly work.
 I’d tried natural versions and they weren’t effective so I didn’t have high hopes.